-March 31, 2017 017 March 31, 2 2016

-(in thousands) Classification Level 5 Asset (Liability)) Asset (Liability)

-Electricity trading contracts

-Contracts for differences FVTPL 1 2 \$ 14 \$ (12) \$ 145 \$ (282)

-Forward agreements FVTPL 1 2 - (98) - (396)

-\$ 14 \$ (110) \$ \$ 145 (678)
+March 31, 2018 March 31, 201 (in thousands) Classification Level 4 - Asset (Lic ability) 1 Asset (Lic ability) Electricity trading contracts Contracts for differences FVTPL 1 2 \$ 10 \$ (225) \$ 14 \$ (12) Forward agreements 5 FVTPL 1 2 8,465 - - (98) \$ 8,475 \$ (225) \$ 14 \$ (110)

-- 1. FVTPL Fair value through profit or loss. - 2.
-L&R Loans and receivables. - 3.
-OL Other liabilities. - 4.
-The Corporation has not classified any of its financial instruments as held-to-maturity. - 5.
-Fair values are determined using a fair value hierarchy as follows: - Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included in level 1 that are observable for the asset or liability. - Level 3 Inputs for the asset or liability that are not based on observable market data. - Not applicable (N/A) Financial instruments including accounts receivable; due from/to SaskPower; prepaid deposits; and accounts payable and accrued liabilities are carried at values which approximate fair value due to the short period to maturity.
+- 1. FVTPL measured mandatorily at fair value through profit or loss. - 2.
+AC amortized cost. - 3.
+OL other liabilities measured at amortized cost. - 4.
+Fair values are determined using a fair value hierarchy as follows: - Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included in level 1 that are observable for the asset or liability. - Level 3 Inputs for the asset or liability that are not based on observable market data. - Not applicable (N/A) Financial instruments including accounts receivable; due from SaskPower; prepaid deposits; accounts payable and accrued liabilities; and short-term debt from SaskPower are carried at values which approximate fair value due to the short period to maturity. - 5.
+NorthPoint has entered into a forward electricity contract to purchase electricity from an arms-length party at the British Columbia/Alberta border.
+The fair value of this contract was determined using a valuation technique using inputs based on pricing information from external market providers and other variables.
+The valuation technique used calculated a day one gain of \$8.465 million.
+Given the complexity and nature of this agreement, management concluded that the transaction price is not the best evidence of fair value.
+As a result, this day one gain (difference between the transaction price and the fair value) has been deferred and recognized as deferred revenue on the statement of financial position.
+The day one gain will be amortized into income over the term of the contract which expires on December 31, 2018.